-Are Tonsil Stones Linked to Cancer?: Tonsil Stones is considered to be a common condition, although not easy to get diagnosed or understand.
+Tonsil Stones is considered to be a common condition, although not easy to get diagnosed or understand.
 These stones are also known as tonsilloliths and consist of mucus, dead cells, and other debris that get collected in the tonsils and contracted into small, light-colored globes.
 Usually, the stones are smaller in size.
 Many times, food gets deposited in the tonsils.
 This is quite normal and is their basic function.
-Tonsils act as sentinels and are present at the back of the throat to protect the lungs and intestines from any bacteria or other materials, so it’s not unusual for food particles or bacteria to get stuck in them and also check what are the Tonsil Stones Removal Methods.
+Tonsils act as sentinels and are present at the back of the throat to protect the lungs and intestines from any bacteria or other materials, so it’s not unusual for food particles or bacteria to get stuck in them and also check Does Tonsil Stones Leads to Cancer? below.

 Having Tonsil Stones is not a pathological condition, so there are very few research reports published about them.
 However, there are many people out there, who do not have sufficient information about the Tonsil Stones, ask if these Tonsil Stones linked to Cancer since these stones often have the same appearance as the malignant growths.
 The concern is understandable but unfounded.